 - Meat (pork, beef) — more gelatinous parts of the animal contain more collagen (cheeks, oxtail, ribs, etc.)

 - Leafy greens (spinach, kale, chard)

 Keep in mind that the only way to absorb collagen directly is to consume it in its pure form (pill or powder).
 Alternatively, why not make a pot of bone broth?
 But don’t be grossed out of your bone broth looks like jello.
 The more gelatinous the broth, the higher the gelatin and collagen content – and the better it is for you!

-My favourite way to consume collagen is hot chocolate.
+Our favourite way to consume collagen is hot chocolate.
 Give it a try!
 Pour one can of full-fat (preferably organic) coconut milk into a small saucepan and heat on medium-low until it starts to simmer.
 Mix in a few squares of dark chocolate and a couple of teaspoons (or tablespoons, depending on how rich you like it) of cocoa powder to taste.
-Sweeten with 2-3 teaspoons of natural sweetener (xylitol, monk fruit, erythritol).
+Sweeten with 2-3 teaspoons of natural sweetener (birch-tree xylitol or monk fruit).
 Stir with a whisk to combine.
 Slowly whisk in 2 tablespoons of collagen hydrolysate powder (be careful you don’t mix too fast as it can become lumpy).
 I like to add a pinch of pink salt to intensify the flavours!

 It seems as though all the hype around collagen is probably worth it.
 For such a simple compound, the benefits are endless.
 Smoothies, soups, broths, trail mix, seafood — the ways to consume it are also just as abundant.